 In addition, pensions often pay out on the first of the month, so clients will usually ask us to pay out their investment money on the 15th or 20th, while Social Security will come on either the second, third, or fourth Wednesday of every month.

-Investments As Retirement Income
+Turning Your Investments Into Retirement Income

 As for how you can close the gap between spending and earning in retirement, you may believe that the best option is to use your investments.
 However, the stock market is great for accumulating money for the long term, but when you need income to fill the gap, we’re talking about the short term.
 If you need money next month, next year, or in the next two years, do you really want to rely on money that might not be up in the market that month?

 According to some statistics, the stock market's up about 53% of the days.
 It’s almost like flipping a coin and hoping that the market will be up when you need the money.
-But if you need money out every single month, and the market's down 37% of the time — which is what history has indicated over the last 90 years — it might not be best to rely on this for income.
+But if you need money out every single month, and the market's down 37% of the time — which is what history has indicated over the last 90 years — it might not be best to rely on this for your day to day income.

 That’s why we like to keep the stock market for the long run and, instead, have set money set aside for the short term.